dajooo/valorandom/README.md

 Valorandom is a random agent/weapon picker for Valorant.

-You can find a running instance of this project at [valorandom.vercel.app](https://valorandom.vercel.app).
+You can find a running instance of this project at [valorandom.dario. lol](https://valorandom.dario.lol).

 ## Features